dynaconf/dynaconf/docs/configuration.md

 ---

 ### **env**

-When `environments` is set, this controls the current environment for the runtime execution. usually this is set using environment variable.
+When `environments` is set, this controls the current environment used in runtime.
+This is usually set using an environment variable.

 ```bash
 export ENV_FOR_DYNACONF=production